Kattamine Shrine (plaque bearing the name Zao Daigongen)

 Kattamine Shrine, located at the summit of Mt.
 Katta and Togatta Onsen

-Kattamine Shrine is a shrine located in the hot spring town of Togatta Onsen on the eastern foot of Mt.
-Katta on the Miyagi Prefecture side of the Zao mountain range.
-It is paired with the "Kattamine Shrine" of the same name located at the summit of Mt.
-Katta, with the mountaintop side called "Okumiya" and the Togatta Onsen side called "Satomiya."
+Kattamine Shrineis a shrine located in the hot spring town of Togatta Onsen, at the eastern foot of Mount Katta on the Miyagi Prefecture side of the Zao mountain range.
+It is paired with the "Kattamine Shrine" of the same name located at the summit of Mount Katta, with the summit shrine being called"Okumiya" (and the Togatta Onsen shrine"Satomiya"being called

 By the way, there is another shrine in Zao Town called Kattamine Shrine (also known as Shiratori Daimyojin), but it has a slightly different origin